skip to main content

 Dear Ridgeview Students,

 We are here to help you every step of the way through your years at Ridgeview School.
-If you find yourself
+If you find yourself in a challenging or difficult situation, seek out the help from your teachers, the counselor, the principal, or any staff member on campus.

 We will have a great year!